IS CFS PHYSIOLOGICAL OR PSYCHOSOMATIC?

 The drug-induced recognition of my anxiety propelled me into a short course (nine weeks) of psychotherapy, during which I began to pour out my family history for the therapist, who served me chiefly as a kind and patient sounding board.
 Up to this point, I would not have said that I was “in denial” about my traumatic adolescence.
 I liked to think that I had a sensible forgive-and-forget attitude about the difficult experiences that I clearly remembered.
 But talking to the therapist helped me realize that I had never confronted my history at deeper levels of feeling, where my conscious rationalizations were mostly contradicted.
 Through the array of symptoms triggered by CFS, those deeply imprinted feelings were now erupting in my awareness and my body.

 During and soon after this brief therapy, my mind and heart opened in an unprecedented way as I gradually surrendered trying to fight or be “in charge” of my illness.
 Instead, I began to take care of myself — which I was only then recognizing as an entirely different process.
 By completely shutting down the familiar patterns and activities of my life, the illness provided me with the uncomfortable “luxury” of enough time and quiet to reflect on the kind of life I had been living before I was stricken.
 I was dismayed to realize how narrow, driven, and ungenerous I had become — and tentatively I began to ask for some kind of guidance from beyond myself.
 These entreaties were my first attempts at real prayer, for the Christian prayers I had learned as a child had always been empty recitations whose purpose I had never understood.
-At that time I considered myself an atheist, and I still do, albeit with a much greater respect for inner resources.
+At that time I considered myself an atheist -- and by the conventional definition I still do, albeit with a much greater respect for inner and mystical resources.

 The guidance I sought came almost immediately, first in the form of a new curiosity: For the first time in years, I began to learn rapidly, reading across a broad spectrum of subjects ranging from immunology to Jungian psychology to metaphysics.
 I also saw a variety of health practitioners and counselors on a one- or two-visit basis, trying to sample as many perspectives on my experience as I could afford.
 CFS is a multi-faceted challenge, and for me the lesson of its diabolical variety was that I needed to develop more points of view on life — even if some of them seemed to give me contradictory information.
 Only later would I realize that spiritual maturity requires the willingness to “live in paradox,” simultaneously entertaining opposing perspectives on reality without feeling forced to settle on a single truth.